lcaggio/Live-streaming-in-a-box/README.md

 later.
 This would be important due to the potentially sensitive nature of what is being streamed!

-Here is what the general response might look like:
+Here is what the current status response might look like:

 ```
 {